Last updated on April 17th, 2022 at 10:31 pm

 A good way to start mountain biking is by getting a hardtail mountain bike.
-Not only are they a bang-for-your-buck.
+Not only are they a bang for your buck.
 But they also help you learn the basics of riding without depending much on suspension.

 Some might say that’s too much.
 But trust us, that’s the average price range if you want a decent hardtail mountain bike!